Botanical Name: Petroselinum species

 Soil: Good-quality, all-purpose potting mix

-Fertilizer: Feed spring through fall with a balanced fertilizer.
+Fertilizer: Feed spring through fall with a water-soluble fertilizer.

 Propagation: Seeds.
 Growing parsley from seed is a slow process because the seeds are slow to germinate.
 Soak them in warm water overnight before planting to speed up the process.
 Sprouting can take up to 3 weeks.